mpt1002/practica-dms-2020-2021/components/dms2021sensor/README.md

     - `200 sensorvalue` if the value of the sensor was sent succesfuly
     - `404 Not foud` if the sensor doesn't existe

+- `/sensors` [`GET`]
+  Gets all the names of the monitorized sensors
+  -Returns:
+    - `200 sensorsname` if the name of every sensor was sent succesfuly
+    - `404 No sensors` if the service has no sensors

 -`/sensors/values` [`GET`]
   Gets all the values monitorized by all sensors
   -Returns: